 Once again, the day was very hot.
 Since I had not slept all night I was tired and fell asleep under the tent.
 In the evening, after a nice breeze came and cooled things down somewhat, I was getting ready to enjoy an ouzo when all hell broke loose.
 The sailboat berthed next to Thetis, crewed by an elderly Italian couple and flying the French flag but with no visible name, dragged her anchor.
 They decided to re-anchor.
 They cast off and after some very spastic and dangerous maneuvering dropped the anchor, without much scope.
 They backed up, with great speed, aiming straight at Thetis’ bow.
 The whole crew from Thalia came to help bearing extra fenders.
 It took the combined effort of all five of us to avert a bad collision, but in the ensuing havoc the French boat’s keel got tangled in Thetis’ chain and dislodged her anchor.
 While Thalia’s crew and I were busy trying to avoid damage from the out of control French boat, Thetis drifted to the quay.
 Fortunately the couple from the Belgian cruiser M/Y Citius came to the rescue and fended Thetis off the quay until the Italians got their boat under control and secured her.
 I pulled up some chain and because I had more than 50 m of chain out the anchor caught again and I was able to keep the boat away from the quay without re-anchoring.
 But just in case, I put an extra long spring line to ease on the side load on the anchor.

-Later in the evening I went ashore looking for the two restaurant recommended by the Alpha guide.
+Later in the evening I went ashore looking for the two restaurants recommended by the Alpha guide.
 It turned out that neither of them was actually in Molyvos but both were in Vafios, a village about 4-5 km inland.
 Being stubborn, I took a taxi which deposited me at Elias (I am still not sure whether it one of the two recommended ones).
 At any rate, the very friendly young waitress brought an assortment of mezedes (appetizers) right away and took my order for the restaurant’s specialty: grilled meat.
 All were delicious.
 After returning back onboard Thetis I fell asleep.
 Blissfully there were no mosquitoes.

 Thursday June 27, 2002 Day 30